nojanath/SublimeKSP/README.md

 * Supports Kontakt 5.5 thanks to mk282 on vi-control.net
 * default_syntax.py has been removed since this can be set elsewhere
 * Now available in Package Control which supports auto updates
+* A whole set of new extended syntax, such as UI arrays, multidimensional arrays, make_persistent() shorthand and much more.

 ### Installation